 Street and private site fundraising

-Regular donations by Direct Debit provide a secure, convenient way of donating.
-They also ensures charities can plan ahead because they have a regular monthly income.
+Regular donations to charity by Direct Debit provide a secure, convenient way of donating.
+They also contribute to a regular monthly income to the charity which helps them to plan ahead.

 I want to go straight to the code and read what it says about direct debit fundraising